Why LED for solar lights?

-How to Calculate Lumens per Watt for a Solar LED light?
+Calculation of Lumens per Watt for Solar LED lights?